JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

 ----

-*UTC is the timebase of record for most people as convienice and statuory puposes.*
+*UTC is the timebase of record for most people as convienice and for statuory puposes.*